 Timesys Management Team

-Atul Bansal, CEO, oversees the overall strategic direction of Timesys which provides embedded Linux software, tools, support, services, and training to developers worldwide.
+Atul Bansal, CEO, oversees the overall strategic direction of Timesys which provides open source software security, development tools and engineering services, support, and training to developers worldwide.
 A pioneer and industry leader in embedded Linux, Timesys’ product and services have been used across many industries including telecommunications, industrial control/process automation, medical, automotive, military/aerospace, and consumer.
-Under Bansal’s leadership, Timesys has: developed its fourth-generation embedded Linux development tool; forged new distribution partnerships in the US, Europe, Japan, Korea, Taiwan and India; and built strong alliances with key semiconductor companies.
+Under Bansal’s leadership, Timesys has: developed open source security solution, test automation solution and its fifth-generation embedded Linux development tool; forged new distribution partnerships in the US, Europe, Japan, Korea, Taiwan and India; and built strong alliances with key semiconductor companies.
 He joined Timesys as CEO in 2007.

 Prior to Timesys, Bansal co-founded Laurel Networks (acquired by ECI Telecom) in 1999, where he led the company’s growth as president/CEO and was Chairman of the Board.
 The company spearheaded the development of service edge routers and delivered efficient, feature-rich and scalable services over the IP infrastructure.
 After the acquisition, Bansal became COO of the Data Networking Division within ECI Telecom, a global provider of networking infrastructure equipment, solutions and services.